moa-digitalagency/PhramaGA/docs/COMMERCIAL.md

 ## Conclusion

-Pharmacies Gabon represents a significant advancement in healthcare accessibility for Gabonese citizens.
+UrgenceGabon.com represents a significant advancement in healthcare and emergency services accessibility for Gabonese citizens.
 By centralizing pharmacy information, streamlining emergency service access, and leveraging community contributions, the platform addresses critical gaps in the healthcare information infrastructure.

-The platform is positioned for growth through partnerships, expanded coverage, and enhanced features that will continue to serve the pharmaceutical needs of Gabon's population.
+The platform is positioned for growth through partnerships, expanded coverage, and enhanced features that will continue to serve the pharmaceutical and emergency needs of Gabon's population.

 ---